umdenes100/TankCodeGuide/README.md

 }
 ```
 ### Wifi Module code
-To use the wifi module you will need to follow the instructions on http://enes100.umd.edu/libraries/enes100 to install the library and learn the basics.
 The following will get you to print the distance from the ultrasonic sensor onto the vision system rather than the serial monitor.

 ```
 // ---------------------------------------------------------------- //